-Los Angeles, CA 90014
+Los Angeles, California 90014

 Why We Like This Place

-Rich in history, The Los Angeles Athletic Club was founded in 1880 by a small group of businessmen destined to become some of the city’s most influential citizens.
-In 1912 its members financed the construction of the present-day building that houses the club’s 72 newly renovated guestrooms and its recreational and special event facilities as well as 72 guest rooms.
-Many remarkable people have since passed through its doors—Rudolph Valentino practiced the pugilistic arts here, Charlie Chaplin considered it his home base, and Johnny Weissmuller trained for the Olympics in the seventh-floor swimming pool (the first suspended pool in Los Angeles).
+An L.A. landmark for over a century, the LACC was founded in 1880 by a small group of businessmen destined to become some of the city’s most influential citizens.
+In 1912 its members financed the construction of the present-day building that houses the club’s recreational and special event facilities as well as 72 guest rooms.
+Many remarkable people have since passed through its doors—Rudolph Valentino practiced boxing here, Charlie Chaplin considered it his home base, and Johnny Weissmuller trained for the Olympics in the 7th-floor swimming pool (the first suspended pool in Los Angeles).

-The club’s rooftop is a spectacular setting for a one-of-a-kind wedding.
+The club’s 12th-story rooftop terrace is a spectacular setting for a one-of-a-kind wedding.
 From this urban aerie, guests seated for the ceremony are treated to a sweeping panorama, while towering skyscrapers nearby seem like abstract sculptures of steel and glass poised against a pale blue skyline.
-As nighttime descends, city lights and a panoply of stars illuminate the dynamic horizon, forming a dramatic backdrop to your reception.
+As nighttime descends, city lights and a panoply of stars illuminate the horizon, forming a dramatic backdrop to your reception.

-Max.
+- Max.
 Seated Indoors: 250

-Max.
+- Max.
 Seated Outdoors: 150

-Max.
+- Max.
 Seated Indoors: 450

-Max.
+- Max.
 Seated Outdoors: 0

-Max.
-Standing Indoors: 800
+- Max.
+Standing/Cocktails Indoors: 800

-Max.
-Standing Outdoors: 0
+- Max.
+Standing/Cocktails Outdoors: 0

 MEETING CAPACITY: 9 rooms can accommodate 10–300 seated guests; the reception rooms listed above are used for larger groups.

 A $2,500 nonrefundable deposit is required to reserve your date; the balance is due 1 week prior to the date.
 For ceremonies, there is a $1,500 indoor ceremony charge and a $2,500 rooftop charge.
-Wedding packages start at $98/person, including hors d’oeuvres, tray-passed wine and champagne during cocktail hour, champagne toast, 3-course meal, wine with din-ner, cake, dance floor and complimentary suite for bride and groom.
+Wedding packages start at $110/person, including hors d’oeuvres, tray-passed wine and champagne during cocktail hour, champagne toast, 3-course meal, wine with dinner, cake, dance floor and complimentary suite for bride and groom.
 There is no room rental fee for weddings or social functions if the food and beverage minimum is met.
 Luncheons range $30–50/person and dinners range $40–60/person.
 Buffets and cocktail receptions start at $30/person; alcohol, tax and a 20% service charge are additional.

-For business functions or meetings, per-person meal prices are: breakfast $14–28, luncheon $24–40, and dinner $30–60.
+For business functions or meetings, per-person meal prices are: breakfast $16–32, luncheon $24–50, and dinner $30–60.
 Rental fees for meeting rooms range $80–1,300 and may be waived depending on food and beverage totals.

 Special Events, Parties